 2. Country-associated risks

 The country of origin of a particular currency also determines the risk that is associated with that currency.
 The major currency is usually stable and they don’t come with many associated risks.
 The smaller currency from smaller developing economies though often have high risks.
 The financial institutions in these countries are not strong and they must be fixed to a major currency.
+As an example, take a look at the exotic pair USD/ZAR that is one of the most popular currency pairs in SA offered by South African forex brokers.
+Exotic pairs such as this one, are far more volatile than major currency pairs and their trading sometimes reminds riding a roller coaster.
 A traders account balance often referred to as equity in forex trading, determines the success a trader has.
 Traders who choose to solely focus on the major currencies have fewer risks facing their accounts.

 3. Dealer risks

 In the financial markets, the trader is always backed by a dealer.
 The dealer can be a broker or financial company that facilitates the trade.
 The risks that are associated with dealers can result in the loss of huge amounts of money.
 There are default risks which affect the account of the trader in case the transaction does not go as expected.
 In addition, volatility in the market can cause problems where a dealer might be incapable of honoring contracts.
 Apart from that, solvency issues in forex are also prevalent, especially in spot and forward contracts.
 These risks are thus some of those that can affect a trader indirectly.